Audiveris/audiveris/docs/_pages/advanced/training.md

 Audiveris has the ability to train the underlying Glyph classifier with representative samples.

 Note that the program is released with a pre-trained classifier so the casual user can safely ignore this training section.

-However, if the score(s) you want to transcribe use some specific music font significantly different from the provided examples, you may consider training the classifier to better fit your case.
+However, if the score(s) we want to transcribe use some specific music font significantly different from the provided examples, we may consider training the classifier to better fit our case.

-Make sure you have enabled the `SAMPLES` topic in the `Tools | Advanced Topics...` menu, and restarted the application to take this advanced topic into account in all UI corners.
+Let's make sure we have enabled the `SAMPLES` topic in the `Tools | Advanced Topics...` menu, and restarted the application to take this advanced topic into account in all UI corners.

-Then, you will need a bunch of training samples (a sample is basically a glyph and a shape).
+Then, we will need a bunch of training samples (a sample is basically a glyph and a shape).
 This is addressed in the [Samples](samples.md) section before.

-Finally, you can launch one or several trainings of the glyph classifier, via the dedicated Trainer dialog.
+Finally, we can launch one or several trainings of the glyph classifier, via the dedicated Trainer dialog.

 ---